96luvsharma/test_repo/README.md

 # About the Repository
-## This is my very first working app to analyse F-Score of multiple and single firm.
+## This is my very first working app to create a Historical Efficient Frontier and Automated current F-score claculation for a single or multiple firms.
 ## It also has a portfolio returns calculator which calculates the historical returns of the selected firms and shows the average return of the porfolio.

 [Click here to see how it works](https://96luvsharma-test-repo-luvsharma-ocqu9k.streamlitapp.com/)